Brooklynn Prince

+Prince also appeared in The Lego Movie 2: The Second Part, The Angry Birds Movie 2 (both 2019), The Turning (2020), and Cocaine Bear (2023).

 Career

 Prince's parents, including her acting coach mother, began her career at age two, as she appeared in print and screen advertisements for Parenting, Chuck E. Cheese's, and Visit Orlando, among others.

 In 2017, she starred in The Florida Project, for which she received critical praise.
 Director Sean Baker has said that Brooklynn was the Spanky in his take on the Little Rascals.
 She has since taken leading roles in The Lego Movie 2: The Second Part and The Angry Birds Movie 2.

 In 2020, Prince starred in the horror film The Turning.
-She headlined the Apple TV+ series Home Before Dark, which is based on the life of Hilde Lysiak, a nine-year-old journalist.
+She headlined the Apple TV+ series Home Before Dark, which is inspired by the life of Hilde Lysiak, a nine-year-old journalist.
 She also starred in the Disney+ movie The One and Only Ivan, voicing Ruby the elephant.

+In 2023, it was announced that Prince was publishing a comic book she co-wrote with Aliz Fernandez entitled Misfortune's Eyes.